Using a Design and Build company vs. using Build Only - Which option is best for your home renovation?

-Building a new home or undertaking a major renovation project requires careful planning and execution.
+Building a new home or undertaking a major renovation requires careful planning and execution.
 When it comes to getting started, one of the first questions you need to ask yourself is:

 1. Do you engage a company that does both the design and build?
 Or,